 Texas’s 2021 landmark freeze led to catastrophic losses due to power and water outages and damage.
-The Texas Department of Insurance has posted bulletins governing vacancy and emergency licenses and is expected to issue additional bulletins extending insurance claims handling deadlines.
+The Texas Department of Insurance has posted bulletins governing vacancy and emergency licenses and is expected to issue additional bulletins extending insurance claims handling guidelines and deadlines.
 While we wait for those to be issued, here is your Texas claims handling deadline checklist, along with other Gulf Coast states timelines from other states which experienced significant power and water outages, including Louisiana, Mississippi and Alabama.

 Texas’ Prompt Payment of Claims Act (Chapter 542.055 – .057)

 - Acknowledge claim, commence investigation, request information within 15 days after notice of loss.
 For surplus lines carriers, this deadline is extended to 30 business days after notice of loss.

 - Notify insured in writing of acceptance or rejection of claim within 15 business days of receive all items to secure final proof of loss before deadline.

 - If additional time is necessary to investigate the claim, carrier must accept or reject the claim not later than the 45th day after notifying the insured in writing that additional time is necessary.

 - If claim is accepted, pay claim not later than 5 business days after written notice to insured of acceptance.
 For surplus lines carriers, this deadline is extended to 30 days after written notice to insured of acceptance.